ChainSafe/web3.unity/README.md

 - Join our community!
 Say hi on [Discord](https://discord.gg/Q6A3YA2) in #web3unity-gaming-general and share your project built with web3.unity in #gaming-showcase.

 ## Building the code
-- Make sure you clone the repository with its submodules.
-You can do this by running `git clone --recurse-submodules` when cloning, or running `git submodule update --init` from inside the repository after you've cloned it.
-- Run the `src/ChainSafe.GamingSdk.EVM.Unity/publish-to-unity-package` script from within the folder it is in.
-This will build and publish the libraries to the UPM package's folder, which in turn lets the package build.
+- Clone the repository and run the `setup` script.
 - You can now open `src/UnitySampleProject` in Unity and start hacking!
+- Whenever you make changes to the code in the libraries, run the `src/ChainSafe.GamingSdk.EVM.Unity/publish-to-unity-package` script from within the folder it is in.
+This will build and publish the libraries to the UPM package's folder, thus making any new code accessible inside Unity.

 ## ChainSafe Security Policy